 If you spot anything different, download it to your computer* (in the event it’s not actually malicious, you’ll have a copy saved that you can restore) and delete it from the server.
 Repeat this until you’re confident that the WordPress install doesn’t have any non-essential extraneous files.

-This is where things get a bit trickier.
+Once you’ve done this with WordPress core files and each plugin and theme folder, things get a bit trickier.
 We can’t simply replace the rest of the files with fresh copies as there are no fresh copies: what’s left is the unique content and design elements that make up your site!

 The best you can do from here is manually look through the rest of the wp-content folders to see if you spot anything that shouldn’t be there.
 Here’s some rules of thumb:

 - wp-content/uploads should contain only folders, images and documents.
 You should not find any .php files or .js files or any other types of code files in there, except perhaps raw HTML.